-2010-11 £000 Future minimum lease rentals receivable 2011-12 £000 3,870 Due within one year 4,512 13,423 Due later that one year and not later than five years 16,031 116,583 Due after five years 125,856 133,876 Total Future Minimum Lease Rentals Receivable 146,399
+Future minimum lease rentals receivable 2012-13 £'000 £'000 4,512 Due within one year 4,807 16,031 Due later that one year and not later than five years 16,822 125,856 Due after five years 517,403 146,399 Total Future Minimum Lease Rentals Receivable 539,032

 The future minimum lease rentals receivable do not include rents that are contingent on events taking place in the future such as rent reviews.
+The significant increase in rent receivable in 2012-13 is due to the acqusition of the Ageas Bowl Land and Stadium in September 2012.

-48 PFI and Similar Contracts
+49 PFI and Similar Contracts

-The Council is currently engaged in a long-term contract with DCL for the management of Fleming Park, a sports and leisure complex situated near Eastleigh town centre.
-An effect of this matter is that at the time of the contract start, a large sports hall building on the site was erected at the expense of DCL.
+The Council is currently engaged in a long-term contract with Places for People (formerly DCL) for the management of Fleming Park, a sports and leisure complex situated near Eastleigh town centre.
+An effect of this matter is that at the time of the contract start, a large sports hall building on the site was erected at the expense of Places for People.
 Subsequent asset enhancements have also been funded by the contractor during the term of the contract to date, although these enhancements are deminimis in nature and have not been subject to the detailed requirement of IFRIC 12.
 At the end of the contract in the year 2020, the sports hall and enhanced assets will pass to the ownership of the Council.